Minimum number of credits

 • I am enrolled in the bachelor's programme in Teacher Education.
 Do I have to obtain the minimum number of credits for each teaching subject separately?
 What happens if I change my teaching subject?

-You have to obtain the minimum number of credits for the entire bachelor’s programme in Teacher Education (i.e. for both teaching subjects together), and not for each teaching subject separately.
+In the bachelor’s programme in Teacher Education, you have to obtain the minimum number of credits for both teaching subjects and the pedagogical part in total.
+You do not have to obtain the minimum number of credits for each teaching subject separately.

 If you do not obtain the minimum number of credits in due time, you will be excluded from this programme for 4 semesters.
 You are excluded from those teaching subjects for which you have already been admitted for 4 semesters.
 The combination with a teaching subject for which you have been admitted for less than 4 semesters is possible.
-In this case the semesters that you have already completed and the ECTS credits from the previous subject combination that can be used for the new subject combination are then counted.
+In this case the semesters that you have already completed and the ECTS credits from the previous subject combination that can be used for the new subject combination are counted.

-Example 1: You interrupt the teacher education programme after 3 semesters and resume your studies sometime later (with at least one teaching subject remaining the same): You have 1 semester to obtain the required 16 ECTS credits.
+Example 1: You interrupt the teacher education programme after 3 semesters and resume your studies sometime later (with at least one teaching subject remaining the same): You have 1 semester left to obtain the required 16 ECTS credits.

 Example 2: You changed one teaching subject in the 3rd semester.
 You were not able to obtain the minimum number of credits within 4 semesters and are excluded from the teacher education programme.
 You can study the teaching subject that you only studied for one semester for another 3 semesters in combination with another teaching subject to obtain the minimum number of 16 ECTS credits.
 ECTS credits obtained in the first semester that can also be used for the new subject combination are counted.